Rules for formatting DAX code, to improve readability and maintainability. There are the rules implemented by DAX Formatter.

 - If the function is written on more lines:

-is on the same line of the function call - The arguments are in new lines, indented 4 spaces from the beginning of the function call
+- The arguments are in new lines, indented 4 spaces from the beginning of the function call

 - The closing parenthesis is aligned with the beginning of the function call